Christians: "Good People" With "Good Hearts?"

 As I discussed this topic with some friends, an example was given to me which caused me to pause and reflect on it.
 In essence, it was said, let's use a real life family.
 If I, as a father, call my child good, and praise him for being good, he then comes to believe he is good, and can declare he is good, because his father has called him good, and there is nothing wrong with that.
 And, I don't think our Father in Heaven wants us, as His kids, to call ourselves dirty, rotten sinners either.
 At first, this seemed plausible to me.
 However, if we carry out this analogy from the point of view we are discussing, it falls apart.
 Using this example, if we tell our child that he is "good" from our viewpoint as the father, and he should not call or think of himself as a dirty, rotten sinner because he is our kid, then we would also have to state the opposite viewpoint from a Godly perspective... i.e. those who aren't my kids ARE dirty, rotten sinners because I am not their father.
 In other words... as children of God (Christians), we are better than those who aren't (non-Christians).
 As I have already stated, I just see this as wrong from a Biblical perspective.

 *** Note: Clearly we need to exhort, praise, and affirm our children for who they are, for their positive actions, and when they attempt to live in a way they see as good.
-I am simply saying that these actions do not change the fact that we are all born as sinners (Ps 51:5)(Isa 48:8) and need Jesus' imputed righteousness to make us acceptable to our Father in Heaven.
+I am simply saying that these actions do not change the fact that they are sinners, and need Jesus' imputed righteousness to make them acceptable to our Father in Heaven.

 There ARE three places I found (there may be others) where great men of the Bible do appear to be boasting about their positive attributes: David (Ps 18:20-24)(2 Sam 22:20-25), Job (Job 9:21, 10:7, 27:6, 29:14)(and others), and Paul (2 Cor 11:16-23).
 How do we explain these?
 I am not going to go into great detail here, but let's briefly look at each in its context.